 Don’t want to deal with a network at all?
 Use AirPlay Over Bluetooth!

+As most of you know, I’m always looking to make my tech experience easier.
+A few of you suggested I look on bestbezellessmonitor for a monitor I could get an additional monitor and make it easier to have multiple tabs open.
+Now I’ve found a good way you can mirror the display to other devices.
 Special thanks to Steve Clark (@SteveWClark) for notifying me of the option to mirror your iPad via AirPlay to Reflector or AirServer using Bluetooth.
 While this option will not work for Apple TV and *may* not be as smooth as creating your own MacBook hotspot or iPhone hotspot, I did pair my iPad to my MacBook and mirrored the display without any trouble!
 Something else to note is that this doesn’t seem like a permanent solution for allowing students to share their iPad screen on a regular basis in class due to the need to pair the devices, but could definitely serve as a way for a teacher to mirror their iPad for lesson delivery.
 Steve even created a video, which I will embed below!
 Thanks again, Steve!

 How to Mirror Your iPad to Your MacBook Using Reflector/AirServer and Bluetooth: